Toggle: English / Spanish

 Blood pressure should be tested.
 If you have other areas of bleeding or bruising, more specific tests may be needed.

 No treatment is needed.
-You should have your blood pressure regularly checked.
+You should have your blood pressure checked regularly.

-Call your health care provider if a bright red patch appears on the white of the eye.
+Call your provider if a bright red patch appears on the white of the eye.

 There is no known prevention.